Don Wee

 Don Wee Boon Hong (黄文鸿 (Huáng Wénhóng); born 1976) is a Singaporean accountant and former politician.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Brickland division of Chua Chu Kang Group Representation Constituency since 2020.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Brickland division of Chua Chu Kang Group Representation Constituency between 2020 to 2025.

 Education

 Wee attended Nan Hua High School and Ngee Ann Polytechnic.
 After completing his National Service, Wee completed a Bachelor of Accountancy degree as a part-time student.

 He subsequently went on to complete a Master of Business Administration degree at the Nanyang Technological University and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy.

 Wee had also taken an executive education programme at Harvard University's John F. Kennedy School of Government.

 Career

 Wee joined a local bank as a non-executive staff after completing his full-time National Service as an officer in the Singapore Army's Armoured Regiment.
 In 2020, Wee was reportedly a senior vice president at United Overseas Bank.
 Wee is also a member of the Institute of Mental Health's visitors' board.
 Wee is also serving in Nan Hua High School's school advisory committee and doing pro bono work with the Office of the Public Guardian.
 Wee was elected into the Council of the Institute of Singapore Chartered Accountants in May 2019.
 Wee had worked at HSBC, OCBC Bank, Citibank and United Overseas Bank between 1998 and 2018.

 He is a Chartered Accountant (Singapore), Fellow Certified Practising Accountant (CPA Australia) and ASEAN Chartered Professional Accountant.
 He also completed the Chartered Valuer and Appraiser Programme in 2018.